 However, there is both little discussion in the literature on what form experiential education should take.
 There is also a paucity of examples of experiential approaches to learning.
-This paper helps to fill these gaps.
+This paper explores some of the critical issues in more depth and helps to fill these gaps.

 Authors : Colin Mason and Norin Arshed

 The Future of Teaching and Learning in Higher Education